boltlabs-inc/zeekoe/README.md

 ## On-chain integration demo

-In this repository ([here]()), you will also find a first demonstration of the compatibility of the zkChannels protocol with Tezos testnet as implemented by the Zeekoe project.
-This demo illustrates how zkChannels can be used to establish a payment channel linked to funds in escrow on the Tezos test-net, make several payments on that channel, and close the channel, disbursing the final channel balances to the merchant and customer.
+In this repository ([here](https://github.com/boltlabs-inc/zeekoe/blob/demo/pytezos-demo/README.md)), you will also find a first demonstration of the compatibility of the zkChannels protocol with Tezos testnet as implemented by the Zeekoe project.
+This demo illustrates how zkChannels can be used to establish a private channel linked to funds in escrow on the Tezos testnet, make several payments on that channel, and close the channel, disbursing the final channel balances to the merchant and customer.

 At present time of writing, Zeekoe does not fully _internally_ integrate with the Tezos network, but